 For most readers in the US, I imagine it is easy enough to know what I’m referring to by “this mess.”
 In one sense the mess is our COVID-19 situation, with 136,000 US deaths and counting today, July 11th, 2020.
 The disease is spreading exponentially in a number of states, where its spread has been encouraged by lax policies adopted contrary to voluminous advice from the scientific community.
 Deaths in those states are now also trending up again.

 Our failed response to the COVID-19 crisis is itself a symptom of a deeper crisis in the US.
-Knowable truths are routinely ignored and denied, often aggressively and angrily, by large parts of our population, our institutions, and our political elites.
+Knowable truths are routinely ignored and denied, often aggressively and angrily, from all kinds of quarters.
+From political elites to institutions to large parts of our population, the problem manifests at every social scale.
 This horrible disease sharpens to a microscopic point a critique that has been growing increasingly sharp over the last several years.
 Our society has become unmoored from reality in genuinely dangerous ways.
 Our immediate crisis is itself the result of a deeper crisis of knowing, which we can call an ‘epistemic crisis’.

 Many other countries at various levels of wealth have succeeded in understanding and acting on humanity’s available knowledge, containing the virus and minimizing its social and economic impact.
 In contrast, the US has utterly failed.
 Mind-bogglingly, this has happened in an enormously wealthy society that invests heavily in education and knowledge creation, and has access to far more than enough knowledge for the task at hand.
 We also spend about twice as much on health care, per person, as any other country.
 The issue isn’t that we are poor in knowledge or resources.
 It is that the knowledge hasn’t permeated and guided our leaders, institutions or population in the way that it has in so many other places.
 How did that happen?